 Administrative Licence Suspension (ALS)

-Every person charged receives an administrative licence suspension (ALS) from the Province of Alberta which suspends your licence until the file is concluded in Court.
-The only way to drive while you wait for your Court date is to successfully appeal the suspension.
+Every person charged receives an administrative licence suspension (ALS) from the Province of Alberta which suspends your licence for a period of 15 months regardless of what happens in court.
+The first 3 month of this suspension is absolute, meaning that you cannot drive under any circumstances.
+During the last 12 months of this suspension you may only drive a vehicle equipped with a Ignition Interlock Device if you are accepted into that program.
+The only way to avoid the 15 months suspension is to successfully appeal it.
 In order to appeal, you must purchase a non-personal appeal form from an Alberta Registry Agent and file it within 30 days of the date you were charged.

 We advise all of our clients to appeal the ALS.
 Once the form is filed the Transportation Safety Board (TSB) will provide disclosure which is normally much earlier than we will receive it from the Crown.
 Once we receive disclosure we determine if an appeal is worthwhile.
 The TSB is not a Court and many of the arguments which are successful in Court will not be successful on the appeal.
 Because of this we often advise our client not to proceed to argue the appeal once disclosure if received.
 If we do not proceed to argue an appeal there is no additional cost to you.

 SECOND AND THIRD OFFENDERS

 If you have a previous related conviction and the Crown relies upon a Notice of Intention to seek greater punishment, the mandatory minimum punishments increase.
 For second offence the minimum sentence is 30 days in jail which may be served on weekends.
 For a third offence the minimum is four months in jail which cannot be served on weekends.
 The length of the driving prohibition and eligibility for the Interlock program also increase on subsequent offences.

 LICENCE SUSPENSIONS IF CONVICTED